ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 ### 4.1.1.
 Email tips

-* Be as concise as possible.
+* Generally, be as concise as possible.
+Stay to-the-point while staying cordial.
 * Be aware that your recruiter is juggling between multiple candidates.
 Keep your emails short and precise.
-Instead of saying "when are you free?", say when you're free in the next 3 days
+Instead of saying "When are you free to chat this week?
+I'm free Monday or Tuesday", say "I'm free to talk this week on Monday from 12pm to 2pm or on Tuesday from 2pm to 5pm (all times PT).
+Would this work on your end?".
+This saves one email round-trip.
 * State time zones.
 Always.

 ### 4.1.2.
 Expectation management